jaantollander/masters-thesis/content/30_lustre.md

 The `samples` field counts how many operations the job has requested since the counter was started.
 The fields minimum (`min`), maximum (`max`), sum (`sum`), and the sum of squares (`sumsq`) keep count of these aggregates values.
 These fields contain nonnegative integer values.
-The samples and sums increase monotonically except then the counter resets.
-A counter is reset if none of its values are updated in the duration specified in the configuration, 10 minutes by default.
 Units (`<unit>`) are either request (`reqs`), bytes (`bytes`) or microseconds (`usecs`).

+The samples and sums increase monotonically except when the counter resets.
+A counter is reset if none of its values are updated within the duration specified in the configuration using `job_cleanup_interval` parameter.
+That is, entries with `snapshot_time` older than the cleanup interval are removed.
+We used the default interval of 10 minutes.

 Lustre clients may cache certain file operations such as `open`.
 That is if `open` is called multiple times with the same arguments Lustre client can serve it from the cache instead of having to request it from MDS.